j450h1/academic-blogdown-website/content/home/skills.md

   description = """

   Here is another custom plot I created in R called a waffle chart.
-It was used to communicate the sparsity of the data and why that particular data was not useful for modeling (light grey squares are days with no data):
+It was used to communicate the sparsity of the data and why this particular dataset was not useful for modeling (light grey squares are days with no data):

   ![Waffle Chart](img/waffle_chart.png)
   """